DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

-# Contributing to MSS Packages
+# Contributing to DevEx SDK

 ## Introduction
 Adding your algorithm to _devex_sdk_ is easy with the following steps.